 Venting, ranting, and posting emotionally loaded updates can lower self-esteem & mood but posting daily activities can improve your self-esteem & mood.

-The relationship between psychological well-being and social media use is complex and non-linear with mechanisms which contain both real-life and digital-life elements.
+The relationship between psychological well-being and social media use is complex and non-linear with mechanisms that contain both real-life and digital-life elements.